-Upon request, RSC will provide both the accused or respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of any such supportive measures that directly affects him or her, in which he or she is allowed to submit evidence in support of his or her request.
+Upon request, RSC will provide both the accused or respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of any such supportive measures that directly affects them, in which they are allowed to submit evidence in support of their request.
 In the event that a supportive measure granted to or against one party impacts another party, both the directly impacted party and the secondarily impacted party may request a review of the terms or totality of the accommodation and/or measure by RSC and may submit information as to the reasoning for requesting a change.

-Requests to review supportive measures should be submitted to: Trish Cellemme, Vice President for Student Life at cellep@sage.edu (for students), or Laura D'Agostino, Director of Human Resources, at dagosl1@sage.edu, or (518) 244-6857(for employees).
+Requests to review supportive measures should be submitted to: Trish Cellemme, Vice President for Student Life at cellep@sage.edu (for students), or Human Resources, at https://doi.org/10.10/ 244-2391 (for employees).
 If a request for review is received from one party, the other party will be notified of the request for review.
 The Vice President for Student Life or Director of Human Resources will issue a determination in response to the request, and notify both parties of the determination.